Introduction: Candy-Throwing Robot With Arduino, Recycled Parts, and Dlib.

 Make sure you unplug power to Arduino/motor setup before wiring/rewiring.
 Be sure to plug the power in in the correct polarity!

-This is an intermediate level project using Arduino and software you need to compile on your computer.
+This is an intermediate level project using Arduino and software you need to install or compile on your computer.
 Instructions may vary and were tested working on Ubuntu.

 You may need to adjust the Arduino code to whatever motor shield you are using, if you are not using the old Adafruit motor shield.